damian-t-p/STATS32-2020/project.md

 If you are unable to do so, please provide a paragraph in your final project to explain the deviations from the proposal.

 # Grading & Deadlines
-Both the project proposal and final project should be submitted through Canvas.
+Both the project proposal and final project should be submitted through Gradescope.

 The project proposal is due by Apr 24 (Fri), 23:59:59 and is worth 20%.